 Victoria Bacon – Co-founder and Trustee

-Victoria is the Co-founder of ELoH and the charity’s Chair of Trustees.
+Victoria is the Co-founder of ELoH and is also a Trustee.

 Her skills are in writing and research.
 She has recently edited and had published her Grandfather, Alastair Panton’s World War Two memoir, Six Weeks of Blenheim Summer.
 She previously worked in the Political Office at 10 Downing Street, and as a producer for the BBC News and the ‘Breakfast with Frost’ current affairs programme.

 Victoria ran the London Marathon for ELoH twice, with Sarah in 2014 and on her own in 2016.
 In 2015, Victoria and Sarah received the Prime Minister’s Points of Light award for outstanding voluntary service.

 Sarah Hope – Co-founder and Trustee